 ABOUT NO GOOD VERY BAD ASIAN

-Meet Sirius Lee, a fictive famous Chinese American comedian.
+Meet Sirius Lee, a famous Chinese American comedian.
 He is a no good, very bad Asian.
-He is not good at math (or any other subject, really).
-He has no interest in finding a “good Chinese girlfriend.”
-And he refuses to put any effort into becoming the CEO/Lawyer/Doctor his parents so desperately want him to be.
-All he wants to do is making people laugh.
-A cross between Paul Beatty’s The Sellout and Jade Chang’s The Wangs Vs. The World, NO GOOD VERY BAD ASIAN follows Sirius’s life from his poor, suffocating upbringing in the immigrant enclaves of Los Angeles to the loftiest heights of stardom as he struggles with substance abuse and the prejudice he faces despite his fame.
+He is not good at math and has no interest in finding a “good Chinese girlfriend.”
+And he refuses to put any effort into becoming the CEO/lawyer/doctor his parents so desperately want him to be.
+All he wants to do is make people laugh.
+A cross between Paul Beatty’s The Sellout and Jade Chang’s The Wangs Vs. The World, No Good Very Bad Asian follows Sirius’s life from his poor upbringing in the immigrant enclaves of Los Angeles to the loftiest heights of stardom as he struggles with substance abuse and the prejudice he faces despite his fame.
 Ultimately, when he becomes a father himself, he must come to terms with who he is, where he came from, and the legacy he’ll leave behind.

 Written by author and MacDowell Colony fellow Leland Cheuk, who did standup comedy for several years in New York City, No Good Very Bad Asian is a hilarious and affecting exploration of identity in America.

 “A touching, funny tale of a Chinese American underachiever’s unlikely journey into standup comedy while also navigating the duties and obligations of society and his traditional family.
 The comic yet poignant acts that make up the life of Sirius Lee will both entertain and haunt you.”

 Cheryl Lu-Lien Tan, author of Sarong Party Girls